FedPop: Federated Population-based Hyperparameter Tuning: Experiments and Analyses

 \subsubsection{Results and Discussion}

 In Table \ref{tab:results}, we report the testing accuracy achieved by the final model after performing hyperparameter tuning with different algorithms on three benchmarks.
-Hereby, we report the results of the \emph{global} model, which is the server model $\boldsymbol{w}$ after the execution of the final communication round, and the \emph{finetuned} model, which is the final global model finetuned on clients local data via \texttt{Loc}($\boldsymbol{\beta}^0, \boldsymbol{w}, T^k$).
-We observe that \texttt{FedPop}, combined with either \texttt{RS} or \texttt{SHA} as a population constructor, outperforms all the competitors on all benchmarks.
-For IID settings, the global model tuned on CIFAR-10 with \texttt{FedPop}, with \texttt{RS} or \texttt{SHA} as a population constructor, outperforms \texttt{FedEx} by $5.13\%$ and $2.57\%$, respectively.
+Hereby, we report the results of the \emph{global} model, which is the server model $\boldsymbol{w}$ after the execution of the final communication round, and the \emph{finetuned} model (in the brackets), which is the final global model finetuned on clients local data via \texttt{Loc}($\boldsymbol{\beta}^0, \boldsymbol{w}, T^k$).
+We observe that \texttt{FedPop}, combined with either \texttt{RS} or \texttt{SHA} as a wrapper, outperforms all the competitors on all benchmarks.
+For IID settings, the global model tuned on CIFAR-10 with \texttt{FedPop}, with \texttt{RS} or \texttt{SHA} as a wrapper, outperforms the baseline by $2.14\%$ and $2.90\%$, respectively.
 Likewise, \texttt{FedPop} yields the highest average accuracy on FEMNIST and Shakespeare.
-For NIID settings, \texttt{FedPop} achieves a significant improvement of around $3\%$ and $10\%$ on average compared with \texttt{FedEx} in CIFAR-10, when combined with \texttt{RS} and \texttt{SHA}, respectively.
-Moreover, we find that the performance improvement of the finetuned model (in the brackets) tuned by \texttt{FedPop} surpasses the other baselines.
+For Non-IID settings, \texttt{FedPop} achieves a significant improvement of $3.85\%$ and $4.79\%$ on average compared with \texttt{FedEx} in CIFAR-10, when combined with \texttt{RS} and \texttt{SHA}, respectively.
+Moreover, we find that the performance improvement of the finetuned model using \texttt{FedPop} surpasses the other baselines.
 Additionally, we observe that during the tuning procedures, certain trials in the baselines and \texttt{FedEx} fail to converge.
-We attribute this to their pre-defined and fixed hyperparameters search spaces and values, resulting in higher sensitivity to the hyperparameter initialization.
+We attribute this to their pre-defined and fixed hyperparameter search spaces and values, resulting in higher sensitivity to the hyperparameter initialization that could not be mitigated during the tuning process.
 This phenomenon is observed via their larger accuracy deviation compared with \texttt{FedPop}, which further highlights the tuning stability of \texttt{FedPop}.